netbirdio/docs/docs/how-to-guides/nameservers.md

 ---
 sidebar_position: 3
 ---
-# Adding DNS servers to your network
+# Manage DNS servers in your network
-NetBird solves a significant network problem by managing and distributing the IP addresses for your peers.
-You don't need to design networks or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is done in a single place seamlessly.
-Once IPs are distributed in your network, your peers love them; they can communicate with one another and establish tunnels, and a person with a good memory can memorize and use them to connect to these peers.
-But let's face it, even though we trust our user's memory capacity, there is a limit to what we can remember; when it starts going above 100 nodes, you will need to look at our dashboard to get IPs for peers you need to access.

-For that and many other reasons, [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) was created to give us something easier than numbers to memorize, domain names; these are usually friendly and often mean something related to their purpose, making it much easier to remember them.
-For instance, an example of the DNS advantages is peer with IP 100.64.185.34, which runs your file storage service, and can easily be accessed using a domain name like files.netbird.cloud.

-Having the domain name helps us humans, but we can't avoid that IP because computers still use them to communicate with one another.
-They do that seamlessly to you; once you issue a domain name in your browser, the computer resolves the name to an IP address by querying a  service called name server.
-The name server can resolve names to IPs, or they can forward the name queries to other name servers all the way to the top of the DNS hierarchy until it gets an acceptable answer.

-You can configure name servers and set distribution groups to control domain name resolution within your NetBird network.
-To list the use cases for that, you might want a DNS service or resolver are:

-- Resolve peer IPs within your network
-- Use an internal active directory DNS server
-- Use public and distributed servers available on the internet
-- User a particular DNS server to resolve a specific domain name
+NetBird assigns and automatically distributes the IP addresses for your peers.
+You don't need to design a network or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is automatically done in a single place - the NetBird Management service.
+Once peers have IPs, they can communicate with one another and establish direct encrypted WireGuard® tunnels.
+You can use these IPs to access the services running on the connected peers (e.g., SSH).
+Even though we trust our memory capacity, there is a limit to what we can remember, especially when it comes to IP addresses like this one, 100.128.185.34.

+Starting [v0.11.0](https://github.com/netbirdio/netbird/releases), NetBird automatically assigns a domain name to each peer in a private `netbird.cloud` space that can be used to access the machines.
+E.g., `my-server.netbird.cloud`.

+Besides accessing machines by their domain names, you can configure NetBird to use your private nameservers, control what nameservers a specific [peer group](https://netbird.io/docs/overview/acls#groups) should use, and set up split DNS.

 :::info
 Nameservers is available for NetBird [v0.11.0](https://github.com/netbirdio/netbird/releases) or later.